Support organization registration application workflow to prevent administrative scrivener law violations.

-This article explains the basic points for registration support organizations to lawfully process residency status procedures, taking into account the Administrative Scrivener Law amendment that will be enforced on January 1, 8th year of Reiwa.
+This article explains the basic points for registration support organizations to lawfully proceed with residency status procedures, taking into account the Administrative Scrivener Act amendment that came into effect on January 1, 2026.

 Current Law: